-- Have a look at the new stator unit.
-You will find opposite the black coils a small red marking on the baseplate. - This is an ignition marking.
+- Have a look at the new stator body.
+You will find there on the top of the side wall a little red marking.
+In Picture here encircled red. - This is an ignition marking.

-- Have a look at the new rotor.
-On its circumference you will find a lasered on line.
-This is a timing marking.
+- Take a look at the new rotor.
+You will find on its circumference a lasered on line. - Also an ignition marking.